levinismynameirl/levinismynameirl/README.md

 ## Machine Learning and AI

-I have worked a lot with AI's, and even trained some of my own.
-These include LLM's, detection AI's and trading AI's.
-I'm actively learning and working with ML to increase my skills in this domain.
+A lot of my experience comes from working with Machine Learning tools and AI in general.
+Aside from learning how AI works, I've also trained some of my own, which include but are not limited to LLM's, CNN's, YOLO models, LSTM's, etc.

 ## Selected Projects

 - **Stratum App (link not included due to repo being private):**
-  Full-stack platform for archaeologists to manage and store data, made with React, React Native, and a Python backend.
+  Full-stack platform for archaeologists to manage and store data, made with React, React Native, and Python for the backend.

 - **[QuickBot](https://github.com/levinismynameirl/Quick-Bot):**
   macOS CLI tool designed for automation and quality of life improvements in the terminal.